-52 GDP per capita PPP in Cambodia is reported by the World Bank.
+&lt;sup>2 GDP per capita PPP in Cambodia is reported by the World Bank.

-53 The information obtained when the author had a discussion with a senior officer at the Ministry of Mines and Energy during his time providing assistance to the Ministry in the oil consumption demand in Cambodia 2014.
+&lt;sup>3 The information obtained when author made a discussion with senior office at the Ministry of Mine and Energy during his providing assistance to the Ministry in the oil consumption demand in Cambodia 2014.